You are currently viewing Hallucinations: Rare Symptom of Bipolar Disorder

 • Auditory, or hearing things or sounds that no one else can

-It is important to note here that hallucinations are generally brief encounters.
-Hallucinations are like ‘touch and go’ experiences.
-Some examples include seeing flashing lights, hearing something, or feeling as if someone touched one’s hand, among others.
 These occur as brief encounters.
-However, in some cases encounters can last longer and can be elaborate as well, especially in cases of extreme shock or grief in the recent past.
+However, in some cases, encounters can last longer and can be elaborate as well, especially in cases of extreme shock or grief in the recent past.

-Causes of hallucinations in people with Bipolar Disorder
+Causes of Hallucinations in People with Bipolar Disorder

 While the exact reason of hallucinations in people with bipolar disorder is largely unknown, a few assumptions can be considered for the same, including:

-Stress: A stressful event as severe as losing a loved one may trigger hallucinations, particularly in people living with bipolar disorder.
+A stressful event as severe as losing a loved one may trigger hallucinations, particularly in people living with bipolar disorder.
 Other common stressors may count such as:

 • Traumatic experiences